📞 Call for Free Quote — (407) 922-9857

 Clean & Strip

-We pressure wash the pavers, remove old joint sand and any failing sealer, and lift oil, rust, efflorescence, weeds, and organic stains.
-Lower pressure and extra care on travertine and natural stone.
+We pressure wash the pavers, pull the old joint sand, and strip off any failing or incompatible sealer — left in place, an old lifting film makes the new sealer peel and the white haze come right back.
+We also lift oil, rust, efflorescence, weeds, and organic growth, dropping to lower pressure and extra care on travertine and natural stone.

 2